Renew, Reconnect, Restore at the FLGA District Educators Conference!

 The Book of Acts presents Barnabas as an evangelizing apostle and church leader who was a model of integrity and character.
-He is called a “good man,” a “prophet and teacher,” an “apostle” and “one who through God worked miracles.”
-Acts recounts the times he faced persecution and risked his life for the name of Jesus.
+He is called a “good man,” a “prophet and teacher,” an “apostle,” and “one who through God worked miracles.”
+Acts recount the times he faced persecution and risked his life for the name of Jesus.
 Barnabas believed that Saul had truly been converted when others expressed doubt and disbelief.
 He saw great potential in young John Mark and was a champion for both he and Saul at different times.
-1 Corinthians affirms his character by noting he worked while serving congregations in order not to burden them.
-The apostles nicknamed him, “Barnabas – Son of Encouragement.”
+1 Corinthians affirms his character by noting he worked while serving congregations to avoid burdening them.
+The apostles nicknamed him “Barnabas – Son of Encouragement.”

 To nominate a pastor for this award, complete the following form.